Diamond/react-redux-bootstrap-starter/README.md

-# react-redux-bootstrap-starter
+# React/Redux/Bootstrap3 Starter Kit

-Simple Webpack-based React/Redux/Bootstrap3 Starter
+This is a sample React/Redux/Bootstrap3 Starter Kit using Webpack, mostly just to figure out precisely how the eff to do this.